vivaria/edisonrul.ing/docs/source/cards/c/curse-of-royal.md

 ### Card Rulings

-●You can only activate Curse of Royal as a chain to a Spell or Trap Card that would destroy 1 (and ONLY 1) Spell or Trap Card.
+*   You can only activate Curse of Royal as a chain to a Spell or Trap Card that would destroy 1 (and ONLY 1) Spell or Trap Card.
-●You can use Curse of Royal against cards like Magic Jammer, Seven Tools of the Bandit, Solemn Judgment, Curse of Royal, Mystical Space Typhoon, Dust Tornado, Magic Drain, Riryoku Field, Judgment of Anubis, etc.
+*   You can use Curse of Royal against cards like Magic Jammer, Seven Tools of the Bandit, Solemn Judgment, Curse of Royal, Mystical Space Typhoon, Dust Tornado, Magic Drain, Riryoku Field, Judgment of Anubis, etc.
-●You can't use Curse of Royal against Heavy Storm or Harpie’s Feather Duster.
+*   You can't use Curse of Royal against Heavy Storm or Harpie’s Feather Duster.